 - 258. NOPD agrees to implement the Knowledge, Skills, and Ability Protocols for all staff assigned to the training division and all adjunct instructors within NOPD.
-NOPD agrees that minimum qualification requirements for Academy staff shall include: - a) Baccalaureate Degree or exceptional practical law-enforcement or subject matter expertise with at least six years of combined NOPD service; - b) Successful completion of the FBI Instructor Development Course; and - c) No 'sustained' PIB investigations within 24 months of applying for an Academy position or a pending 'open' investigation at time of application. - 259.
+NOPD agrees that minimum qualification requirements for Academy staff shall include: - a) Baccalaureate Degree or exceptional practical law-enforcement or subject matter expertise with at least six years of combined NOPD service; - b) Successful completion of the FBI-POST Instructor Development Course within one year of being assigned to the training division; and - c) No 'sustained' PIB investigations within 24 months of applying for an Academy position or a-pending 'open' investigations at time of application, if (1) the minimum punishment for the sustained or open allegation at issue is at least a 30 day suspension; or (2) the sustained or open allegation involves discrimination, verbal intimidation, failure to report misconduct, fictitious illness or injury reports, abuse of position, inappropriate use of social media, visiting prohibited establishments, or adherence to law (excepting traffic violations and off-duty municipal violations not committed under color of law).
+In addition, NOPD shall consider the nature and severity of any other sustained or alleged violation or pattern of allegations in determining whether an applicant is fit to serve in the Academy. - 259.
 NOPD agrees to actively seek out and retain qualified instructors, including instructors from outside NOPD, with expertise in areas such as law and investigations, as necessary, to supplement the skills of in-house training staff and adjunct instructors.
 Additionally, NOPD agrees to incorporate experts and guest speakers such as judges, prosecutors, including representatives of the USAO, crime victims, and community members, to participate in courses at the Training Academy. - 260.
 NOPD agrees to ensure that all new and current Training Division staff and NOPD adjunct instructors receive 40 hours of initial training, including training on effective teaching, adult-learning techniques, curriculum development, and annual in-service training.
 NOPD agrees to require and ensure that instructors use only curricula and lesson plans that have been approved by the Training Division.
-NOPD agrees to further require that instructors use a variety of adult learning techniques, scenario-based training, and problem-solving practices, in addition to traditional lecture formats. - 261.
-Annually, NOPD agrees to evaluate the performance of Training Division staff and all adjunct or other training instructors and shall remove staff and instructors who do not meet
+NOPD agrees to further require that instructors use a variety